 About Kim A. Munson (author, curator, art historian)

-Denis Kitchen Conversations
+Conversations with Denis Kitchen

 Newly available from UPM!
-An in-depth exploration of the multifaceted career of one of the most influential figures in the world of comics
+An in-depth exploration of the multifaceted career of one of the most influential figures in the world of comics.
+Press Release | Excerpt | Review by Paul Buhle.

 Support Kitchen’s upcoming documentary on Kickstarter.